-The NPs were identified as holding more authority, having a "different rapport" (N5)with their patients and increasing patient confidence, compliance and self-efficacy.
-One nurse explained: "They [patients] get a bit blasé with us telling them off or trying to educate them, whereas [the NP] gets their undivided attention."
-(N5) Nurses mentioned that the NP provides a different perspective or the 'big picture' view, which enables them to pick up on longer term trends or changes that might otherwise be obscured because there are many different nurses managing daily patient care: "The nurse practitioner sees things from a different angle to the nurses on the floor."
-(N7) Patient care was seen as being monitored more closely because of the NP model of care.
+The NPs were identified as holding more authority than a general registered nurse, having a "different rapport" (N5) with their patients and increasing patient confidence, compliance and self-efficacy.
+One nurse explained: "They [patients] get a bit blasé with us telling them off or trying to educate them, whereas [the NP] gets their undivided attention"(N5).
+Nurses mentioned that the NP provides a different perspective or the "big picture" view, which enables them to pick up on longer term trends or changes that might otherwise be obscured because there are many different nurses managing daily patient care: "The nurse practitioner sees things from a different angle to the nurses on the floor" (N7).
+Patient care was seen as being monitored more closely because of the NP model of care.